dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### Integration best practice

-A dbt Semantic Layer integration should include the following:
+To build a successful and seamless dbt Semantic Layer integration, it should include the following:

 - Have a consistent user experience (UX) &mdash; The integration shouldn’t be a hidden appendage.
 - Treat dbt assets (like metrics, models, entities) as first-class objects and indicate that the definitions and resulting dataset come from dbt Cloud.